 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Goslar is situated at an altitude of 260 m at the river Gose, a tributary of the river Oker, at the northern fringe of the
+Goslar is situated at an elevation of 260 m at the river Gose, a tributary of the river Oker, at the northern fringe of the

 Harz mountain region in southern Lower Saxony.